FMWill-7576/Crescendo-7576-Backlash/README.md

-# FMWill 7576 CRESCENDO Robot 2024
+# FMWill 7576 CRESCENDO 2024
-Robot Code for the 2024 CRESCENDO Season.
+Robot Code for our 2024 CRESCENDO Season's robot, Backlash.
 Using YAGSL, Photonvision, Choreo, Pathplanner